Beds & Comfort · Senior dogs

 - Cosy orthopaedic bed

-- Soft washable cover with contoured support
+- Soft cover with contoured support

-- Things to check
+- Important to check

 - Size, entry height and firmness